david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Enemy teams are subject to contract growth per season
-- Percentage chance for "Breakout" events in training and matches, where the hero suddenly increases multiple stats by a dramatic amount

 ## Future Features (ordered by priority)

 - Add random injury chance, which will require a swap
+- Percentage chance for "Breakout" events in training and matches, where the hero suddenly increases multiple stats by a dramatic amount
+- Enemy teams are subject to contract growth per season
+- Enemy initiate trades
 - Hero "aura"

   - builds up every turn (including turns when dead), increases signifcantly whenever hero earns a kill